azevedev/zssn-API/README.md

      items_s2: An array of items that survivor2 wants to trade (*required)

 ### GET	/api/v1/reports/:type
-   > Get one of the reporst available from the API
+   > Get one of the reports available from the API

    ### params:
      type: The type of report desirable (*required).
 The types are:

-        * 1 - Percentage of infected survivors
+       1 - Percentage of infected survivors
-	* 2 - Percentage of non-infected survivors
+       2 - Percentage of non-infected survivors
- 	* 3 - Average amount of each kind of resource by survivor
-	* 4 - Points lost because of infected survivors
+       3 - Average amount of each kind of resource by survivor 4 - Points lost because of infected survivors

 ### POST /api/v1/report/:id
   > Report a single survivor as infected.
 If one survivor get 3 or more reports, then it's marked as infected (flagged)